PoisotLab/ms_metaweb_transfer/README.md

 reconstructed metaweb will predict interactions that are plausible based on the species' evolutionary history, however some interactions would not be realized due to human impact.

+@Dallas2017PreCry made the point that most links in ecological networks may be cryptic, *i.e.* uncommon or otherwise hard to observe.
+This argument essentially echoes @Jordano2016SamNet: the sampling of ecological interactions is difficult because it requires first the joint observation of two species, and then the observation of their interaction.
+In addition, it is generally expected that weak or rare links would be more common in networks [@Csermely2004StrLin], compared to strong, persistent links; this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002StaRea].
+In the light of these observations, the results in
+@fig:inflation are not particularly surprising: we expect to see a surge in these low-probability interactions under a model that has a good predictive accuracy.
+Because the predictions we generate are by design probabilistic, then one can weigh these rare links appropriately.

 @Cirtwill2019QuaFra previously made the point that network inference techniques based on Bayesian approaches would perform far better in the presence of an